sabur26048/Task_Management/README.md

 # Clone or download the repository

-# Open the repository folder in Vs-code
+# Open the repository folder in any code editor

 # Backend